danielnarey/record/README.md

 # record
-A tiny functional data structure for immutable key-value storage
+A tiny functional data structure for immutable key-value stores